Vekkesind · Astrology

 Directly opposite the Ascendant across the circle of the chart is the Descendant, which represents the qualities you are drawn to in others and the kinds of people you attract into close relationships.

-The second axis runs between the Midheaven, abbreviated MC for the Latin Medium Coeli, and the Imum Coeli, abbreviated IC.
+The second axis runs between the Midheaven (MC, from the Latin Medium Coeli) and the Imum Coeli (IC).
 The Midheaven points toward the more public dimensions of life, including career and reputation.
-The IC represents the most private foundation, home, family, and inner roots.
+Jobs Based on Your Birth Chart goes into detail on how that Midheaven placement shapes the kind of work that actually suits you.
+The IC represents the most private foundation: home, family, and inner roots.

 A planet positioned very close to any of these four angles carries heightened significance in the chart because it directly colors that area of life.